 In many families, it’s assumed that caregiving for an older adult will be provided by a younger family member.
 While the experience of caregiving can be rewarding for some, the physical, financial, emotional, and psychological strain of caregiving can have wide-reaching impact on the family and friends of caregivers.

 While caregiving can be a rewarding experience in many ways, it also takes a toll on caregivers and their families emotionally, physically, and financially.
 Caregiving can cause negative health and emotional impacts.
 Caregivers report higher levels of stress, depression, and resentment toward care recipients over time.

 Caregiving can cause negative health and emotional impacts1

 Impact On Caregiver's Finances

 Financially, caregiving can also be a challenge.
-Caregivers who help provide financial assistance for a loved one estimate they pay on average almost $10,000 a year for out-of-pocket expenses.1 This includes everything from transportation and personal items to household expenses and payment to informal caregivers or facilities.
+Caregivers who help provide financial assistance for a loved one, estimate they pay on average almost $10,000 in out-of-pocket expenses.1 This includes everything from transportation and personal items to household expenses and payment to informal caregivers or facilities.